- Crunching the Numbers

 - Increasing sales.
 This color trick may entice customers to purchase items based on color selection.

 - Boosting click rates.
 The greater the CTR, the more successful the marketing strategy was in attracting visitors to a website.

 Use Appealing Fonts

-While we may not give much notice to what fonts our favorite brands employ, the fonts we select do much more than transmit your well-prepared brand messaging; they elicit solid and emotional responses.
+While we may not notice what fonts our favorite brands employ, the fonts we select do much more than transmit your well-prepared brand messaging; they elicit solid and emotional responses.

 Compose emails using typefaces that suit your company’s style.
 During this back-to-school season, a joyful font is a terrific method to attract younger children and parents.

 Here’s an example of a back-to-school email from the folks of Bando.

 Offer Giveaways and Discounts